-BELGRADE (Serbia), September 9 (SeeNews) - Serbia's central bank, NBS, said on Thursday it decided to hold its key repo rate at 1.0%.
+BELGRADE (Serbia), October 7 (SeeNews) - Serbia's central bank, NBS, said on Thursday it will keep its key repo rate unchanged at 1.0%.

-In making this decision, the central bank was guided by the favourable economic developments and the fact that the real gross domestic product (GDP) growth of 7.6% in the first half of 2021 exceeded expectations, NBS said in a statement, following a rate-setting meeting of its executive board.
+In making this decision, the central bank was guided by the previously taken monetary policy measures which are expected to continue having a positive economic effect, NBS said in a statement following a rate-setting meeting of its executive board.

-The central bank cut its key repo rate to 1.25% from 1.5% in June 2020 and lowered it further 1.0% in December to counter the adverse economic effects of the coronavirus outbreak.
+The central bank cut its key repo rate to 1.25% from 1.5% in June 2020 and then to 1.0% in December to counter the adverse economic effects of the coronavirus outbreak.

-Serbia's consumer prices rose by 3.3% year-on-year in July, at the same rate as in June.
-On a monthly comparison basis, Serbia's consumer price index (CPI) went up 0.2% in July, after rising by 0.3% in June, according to the latest figures published on the website of the national statistical office.
+Serbia's consumer prices rose by 4.3% year-on-year in August, after growing by 3.3% in July, official statistics show.
+On a monthly comparison basis, Serbia's consumer price index (CPI) went up 0.9% in August, after rising by 0.2% in July, according to the latest figures published on the website of the national statistical office.

 The NBS will hold its next rate-setting meeting on November 9.